Orange-OpenSource/woofer/docs/recommendations.md

 You'll find a [simple implementation](https://github.com/Orange-OpenSource/orange-mathoms-logging#userIds) in our `orange-mathoms-logging` library.

-### How to enrich your stack traces with signatures

-Warning, this idea is pretty cool...
+### Compute a short error signature hash

 When your system will be in production, you'll have issues.
-And issues are (generally) ERROR logs with stack traces.
+And issues are (generally) `ERROR` logs with stack traces.
 But...

 * How do you track the error from the client (UI and/or API) to your logs ?
 * How will you compare stack traces ?